Building Operating System – What you need to know

 Different professionals can then join our industry (i.e., construction industry) to bring their skills and knowledge.

-What are the main advantages of having a BOS installed in your building?
+What are the main benefits of having a BOS installed in your building?

 There are still many challenges to overcome.
 A BOS is a complex system, requiring the acquisition of new skills and know-how.
 Above all, it is imperative to make the different systems already on the market communicate in the most fluid and efficient way possible.